confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 In the most broad terms, any fatigue simulation includes three essential components:

 1. **Geometry**: The shape and form of the component of interest.
 We typically start a nitinol fatigue simulation with geometry that represents the expanded shape of the component, with finished feature dimensions.
 This example will use nominal dimensions; tolerance variations are an important consideration that will be excluded from this example.
-We will strart this simulation with the expanded geometry created in [[NDC-115 Open Frame Shape Set](../115-open-frame-shape-set).
+We will start this simulation with the expanded geometry created in [NDC-115 Open Frame Shape Set](../115-open-frame-shape-set).

 2. **Material**: Material properties and constituitive model.
 Here will will use the tensile properties described in [NDC-110 Material Characterization](../110-material-characterization), derived from the same tubing material from which the component is fabricated, subjected to the same heat treatments as the formed component as well.
 This simulation uses the superelasticity constituitive model that has been included with Abaqus for many years.

 3. **Boundary Conditions**: This is often the most challenging of the three components, as realistic biomechanical boundary conditions can be difficult to know with confidence.
-Usually there are several differnt loading modes to consider (e.g. cardiovascular pulsatile pressure changes, bending or axial deformation related to the gait cycle, crushing related to the respiratory cycle).
+Usually there are several different loading modes to consider (e.g. cardiovascular pulsatile pressure changes, bending or axial deformation related to the gait cycle, crushing related to the respiratory cycle).
 For this example, we will apply a single fictional radial deformation cycle, just to show how the process works.

 ## Geometry